Published 12:48 IST, June 30th 2020

 Advertisement

-Officials in Orleans also have documented at least two shark attacks on seals in recent days, Cape Cod Times
+Officials in Orleans also have documented at least two shark attacks on seals in recent days, the Cape Cod Times

-And Gregory Skomal, a prominent shark scientist with state Division of Marine Fisheries, says he tagged three great whites circling a whale carcass earlier this month as his research team began its work for season.
+And Gregory Skomal, a prominent shark scientist with the state Division of Marine Fisheries, says he tagged three great whites circling a whale carcass earlier this month as his research team began its work for the season.

 Advertisement